Sue Wright

-Sue Wright (born 28 June 1970) is a former professional squash player from England.
+Sue Wright married name Rose (born 28 June 1970) is a former professional squash player from England.
+She reached a career high ranking of 3 in the world during January 1998.

+Biography

 She was runner-up at the British Open in 1991 and 2000, and reached a career-high ranking of World No. 3 in 1998.
-She won the British National Championship title four times in 1992, 1997, 1998 and 2001.
+She won the British National Championship title four times, in 1992, 1997, 1998 and 2001.
 As a junior player, Wright captained the England team which won the world junior team title in 1987.
 During the last few years of her career, Wright suffered from viral pneumonia, which left her with ear problems that prevented her from flying and competing outside the United Kingdom.